wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 ## Overview

-The normal layered-pass approach to translating feature requirements into code is responsible for many bugs.
-The VSM architecture encourages a more careful examination of requirements upfront.
+Often, engineers begin developing features without fully understanding the feature requirements.
+This approach is responsible for many bugs.
+The VSM architecture encourages a more careful examination of requirements before implementing them.

 ## The Status Quo